Smutchings/smutchings.github.io/_projects/the-familiar.md

 ## Laying the Groundwork

 Before the designs for the Case Studies sections could be made, we had a lot of decisions to make and questions to answer.
-Questions such as:
+Questions and processes such as:

 * Business Analysis - What’s best for the business right now?
 What is the priority?
 * Website Analysis - What features of our website can best help us deliver those goals?